 There’s no obligation to tell us, but it does help us to plan for the future when supporters choose to let us know of their intentions.
 It also gives us an opportunity to thank you for your amazing support.
 We will keep you up-to-date on the big issues and how our innovative work is helping people to tackle some of the world’s toughest challenges.

 What part do Practical Action play?

-Every legacy we receive is a special gift and is often the supporters largest and most heartfelt gift, we recognise this and our legacy promise highlights our commitment to you and your family.
+Every legacy we receive is a special gift and it is often the most heartfelt gift that anyone will make.
+We recognise and appreciate this and our supporter promise highlights the commitment we will make to you and your family.

 How will you use my Legacy gift?

 We promise to use your gift wisely and effectively.
 Any gift left to us in a will, which is not subject to any restrictions regarding its use, will be allocated to our work around the world and will make a lasting difference, helping us put ingenious ideas to work so people in poverty can change their world.